syncfusion-content/blazor-docs/blazor/toast/config.md

 ```

-6. Initialize the `ToastComponent` at the end of the `MainLayout.razor` file for update the instance in `ToastService`
+6. Initialize the `ToastComponent` at the end of the `MainLayout.razor` file for update the instance in `ToastService`.

 ```cshtml